The Hardcore Holidayoff

 That disappointment-lined “oh” was all the context Order needed to provide at the sight of her fellow Millennium Knight practically forcing herself onto what looks to be a typical upstart magician – unusually long nose, though.

-Order shrugs.
+Order’s slim brow crosses menacingly down over her left eye.
 “And we’re just supposed to believe you’re like a test subject for this or something?”

 The television minion peeps up.
 “W-wait!
 Don’t leave the room yet!
 You’re skipping like three different box and storage-themed holida-“